oatlog/oatlog/doc/report/main.typ

 = Background <chapter_background>

-This background introduces relevant concepts to understand Oatlog and its implementation.
+This chapter introduces relevant concepts to understand Oatlog and its implementation.
 @section_group_egraphs introduces e-graphs at a conceptual level and @section_background_practice explains how e-graphs can be implemented and are used in practice.
 @section_background_relational_databases then shows how e-graphs can be implemented as relational